 - Safe Walk Program

-- Foot Patrol – Walk and Talk Program
+- Foot Patrol – Safe Walk Program and Walk and Talk Program

 REMAIN CALM.
 Maintain a safe distance.
 Get to a safe location.
 Observe from afar if possible, but only if safe to do so.
 Do not approach or confront the person(s) involved.

 ALERT AUTHORITIES IMMEDIATELY.
 For suspicious activity, crimes in progress, or emergencies, contact Campus Safety Services immediately at 613-520-4444 or extension 4444 from any Carleton landline.
-Advise the dispatcher of the following:
+Advise the Communications Operator of the following:

 - Nature of the incident

 - How many people involved

 - Location of the incident, last known location of the person(s) involved, and direction of travel